anuragtb/pdfcpu/encrypt/change_upw.md

 # Change User Password

-This command changes the *user password* which is also known as the *open doc password*.
+This command changes the password which is also known as the *open doc password*.

 # Usage